CopenhagenCityArchives/APACS/README.md

 Changes to the application are deployed using ``eb deploy``

 NOTE that this environment runs on the production database!
+Change the AWS Beanstalk environment variables to use another database.

 ## Indexing script and Solr
-The services are declared in *docker-compose-index.prod.yml*.

-Use the following docker-machine (running at AWS): ``apacs-persons``

-Get machine env:
-``docker-machine env apacs-persons``
-``& "C:\Program Files\Docker\Docker\Resources\bin\docker-machine.exe" env apacs-persons | Invoke-Expression``

-The index service is deployed to AWS using this command:
-``docker-compose -f docker-compose-index.prod.yml up -d --force-recreate --build indexer``

-### Update Solr schema
-It is sometimes necessary to add new fields to the Solr service.

-Instead of recreating the Solr container, it is enough to update the core schema.
-Connect to docker machine and run this command:

-* ``docker cp ./infrastructure/solr/solr_conf/apacs_core/conf/schema.xml solr:/opt/solr/server/solr/mycores/apacs_core/conf/schema.xml``

-This will replace the schema file on the server.

-Remember to reload the core in Solr admin.
+Indexing are done using the repository https://github.com/copenhagencityarchives/APACS-solr

 # Tests